Feeds:

 DEVELOPMENT NEWS

-Actress Daniella Pineda (The Originals) has joined the cast of the NBC drama pilot called Odyssey that centers on three families whose lives are torn apart when a stranded female soldier, a disillusioned corporate attorney and a disrespected political activist are pulled into the same shocking international military conspiracy.
-Pineda will play Molly, a reporter for Time magazine who becomes a love interest for a leading protester against the G8 summit.
-(Michael Ausiello at TV Line)
+Veteran actor Treat Williams (Everwood) has joined the cast of the NBC drama pilot called Odyssey that centers on three families whose lives are torn apart when a stranded female soldier (Anna Friel from Pushing Daisies), a disillusioned corporate attorney (Peter Facinelli from Nurse Jackie) and a disrespected political activist (Jake Robinson from The Carrie Diaries) are pulled into the same shocking international military conspiracy.
+Williams will star as Col. Glen, who has a significant role in covering up the assassination of the 24th Special Ops unit.
+(Vlada Gelman at TV Line)

 BOX OFFICE NEWS